Skip to main content

 Canada Pension Plan (CPP) / Old Age Security (OAS) ✓ New

-This table reflects the general direction of the April 1, 2026 regulatory change.
-Always verify the exact list of eligible income sources in IRCC's current super visa guidelines before applying.
+This table shows the general direction of the April 1, 2026, regulatory change.
+You must always verify the exact list of eligible income sources in the current IRCC guidelines before you submit your application.

 Who Benefits from the Expanded Rules?